stennety/mywebsite/_posts/2021-1-23-a-paradigm-for-life.md

 ---
 layout: post
-title: Input.
-System.
-Output.
-A paradigm for life.
+title: 'Input-> System-> Output: A paradigm for life'
 ---
 I came across an article that claimed a piece of analysis failed because of ‘bad’ data.